-To do this, press and hold down on the actual emergency location.
+To do this, tap on the actual emergency location.
 The pin appears at the selected location.

-Enter the street, house number and postal code or street, house number and city.
+Enter city or postal code first, then street and house number.
 The app looks for matches in the address database and offers you one or more selection options in a selection field.

 Select the right address by tapping the correct suggestion.